Extensions & Plugins

 Apps & Tools

-If you are a software developer and you are still using Windows GDI to draw device and resolution independent text (such as in PDF documents, scalable graphics or multi-media presentations), then this article is for you.
+If you are a software developer and you are still using MS Windows APIs to draw device and resolution independent text (such as in PDF documents, scalable graphics or multi-media presentations), then this article is for you.

-Most software developers who attempt to use Windows GDI for device independent text layout, sooner or later realize that the quality and legibility of their text is not great, especially at small sizes.
+Most software developers who attempt to use various MS Windows APIs for device independent text layout, sooner or later realize that the quality and legibility of their text is not great, especially at small sizes.

-Unlike D-Type Font Engine, Windows GDI (or more precisely its TrueType rasterizer) is not suitable for rendering high-quality device and resolution independent text.
+Unlike D-Type Font Engine and D-Type PowerDoc Engine, MS Windows (or more precisely the TrueType rasterizer built into its Graphics Device Interface or GDI) is not suitable for rendering high-quality device and resolution independent text.
 When we say "device independent text" or "resolution independent text", we refer to text that is used in device independent or WYSIWYG text layout ("What You See Is What You Get").
 Such text preserves its exact visual appearance regardless of the output device, resolution or magnification/zoom factor.
 In device independent text layout, all text formatting attributes (line breaks, justification, position of glyphs, kerning etc.) are independent of whether the text appears on the screen or in printed output.
 In other words, device independent text looks exactly the same on the screen as in print or any other device.

-Catch #3: Windows GDI works only on Windows.
+Catch #3: Windows APIs work on, well, MS Windows.
 What do you do if you need to port your application to Linux or Mac?

-If your goal is to render high-quality AND device independent text with ANY font and on ANY platform, then you need D-Type Font Engine 4.0.
-D-Type Font Engine allows software developers to achieve true device independence simply and easily.
+If your goal is to render high-quality and device independent text with any font and on any platform, then you need D-Type Font Engine or D-Type PowerDoc Engine.
+D-Type engines allows software developers to achieve true device independence simply and easily.
 This is because D-Type's architecture and unique hinting approach was specifically designed to work well with all types of WYSIWYG applications.
 With D-Type you can easily render text as an array of glyphs and, unlike with Windows GDI, your text will still look great.
 Of course, D-Type's approach supports all popular font formats: D-Type, TrueType, OpenType, Type 1, Type 3, Bare CFF.

-To better illustrate why D-Type Font Engine 4.0 is ideal for device independent text layout (and why Windows GDI is not), we have prepared a series of screenshots using D-Type PowerDoc Editor and QuarkXPress.
+To better illustrate why D-Type is ideal for device independent text layout (and why Windows is not), we have prepared a series of screenshots using D-Type PowerDoc Editor and QuarkXPress.
 In these screenshots, both applications render the same text using the same font and the same font size.
-Furthermore, both applications render the text as an array of glyphs, one at a time, as already mentioned above.
-However, D-Type PowerDoc Editor relies on D-Type Font Engine 4.0 to render its text, while QuarkXPress relies on Windows GDI's TrueType rasterizer.
+However, D-Type PowerDoc Editor relies on D-Type Font Engine to render its text, while QuarkXPress relies on Windows GDI's TrueType rasterizer.

 Let's first start with a sample text page displayed at a very small magnification setting (46%).
 Here is a sample output from QuarkXPress.